Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

 More important, though, is the effect of the virus on Trump himself.
 We’re left to guess when he might have contracted it and from whom, in an effort to parse out where it might have spread and how long both he and those with whom he comes into contact are at risk.
 Amazingly, we know more about Trump’s taxes at this point than we do about his health, particularly given the ongoing questions about his sudden trip to the hospital a year ago.

-Learning the pattern of Trump’s tests for the virus over the past few weeks would offer a great deal of information which could clarify the situation.
+Learning the pattern of Trump’s tests for the virus over the past few weeks would offer a great deal of information that could clarify the situation.
 But it might also make clear that it was the president’s lax approach to containing the virus that contributed to his infection or that he knowingly put people at risk of infection.

 For the White House, it seems, uncertainty is better than certainty when the certainty may be politically problematic — even if it also means that the health of other people might be at risk.